-Profitability ratios are financial metrics used by businesses to measure and evaluate their ability to generate income relative to sales, assets, costs, and equity during a specific period of time.
+Profitability ratios are financial metrics used by analysts and investors to measure and evaluate the ability of a company to generate income (profit) relative to revenue, balance sheet assets, operating costs, and shareholders’ equity during a specific period of time.
 They show how well a company utilizes its assets to produce profit and value to shareholders.

 What are the Different Types of Profitability Ratios?

-There are various profitability ratios that are used by companies to provide useful insights into the financial well-being and performance of the business.
+There are various profitability ratios which are used by companies to provide useful insights into the financial well-being and performance of the business.

 Examples include return on assets, return on equity, cash return on assets, return on debt, return on retained earnings, return on revenue, risk-adjusted return, return on invested capital, and return on capital employed.